 The brighter period of the year lasts for 2.5 months, from April 19 to July 3, with an average daily incident shortwave energy per square meter above 7.2 kWh.
-The brightest day of the year is June 3, with an average of 8.0 kWh.
+The brightest month of the year in Cabo San Lucas is May, with an average of 7.8 kWh.

 The darker period of the year lasts for 2.6 months, from November 12 to February 1, with an average daily incident shortwave energy per square meter below 4.9 kWh.
-The darkest day of the year is December 18, with an average of 4.2 kWh.
+The darkest month of the year in Cabo San Lucas is December, with an average of 4.2 kWh.